-The programme is also supported by a team from Involve, The Democratic Society, mySociety and The RSA to deliver the deliberative processes and maximise the impact of the project.
+The programme was also supported by a team from Involve, The Democratic Society, mySociety and The RSA to deliver the deliberative processes and maximise the impact of the project.

 If you have any further questions on the Citizens' Assembly, please don't hesitate to contact us by emailing email@example.com